liling10822/california-coronavirus-data/README.md

 To inquire about the data or about reuse, please contact Data and Graphics Editor [Ben Welsh](https://palewi.re/who-is-ben-welsh/) at [ben.welsh@latimes.com](mailto:ben.welsh@latimes.com)

-## How can you run the visualization
+# How can you run the visualization
+## Install virtual environment
 1. Install virtualenv package on your computer by running the command line below:

       ```pip install virtualenv```